xoroz/story/memory-bank/activeContext.md

   - we will need to convert the webapp into android app

 ## Recent Changes
+Improved Registration Form

+Added password confirmation field
+Implemented client-side password validation for:
+Matching passwords
+Minimum 8 characters
+At least one uppercase letter
+At least one lowercase letter
+At least one number
+Added visual password strength indicator
+Email Verification System

+Added email verification requirement before creating stories Created verification token generation and validation Implemented token expiration (24 hours)
+Added verification status to user profiles
+Email Templates

+Enhanced welcome email with verification link
+Created verification email template
+New Pages

+Registration pending page
+Email verification success page
+Verification failed page
+Resend verification page for non-logged-in users
+User Experience Improvements

+Added verification status indicator on profile page Allow users to log in with unverified emails (but restrict story creation) Added ability to resend verification emails
+Improved error handling for verification process Security Enhancements

+Secure token generation using cryptographic methods Token expiration to prevent security issues Server-side validation of password requirements
+The system now properly guides users through the registration and verification process, ensuring email addresses are valid before allowing story creation while maintaining a smooth user experienc

+Login Enhancement Completed
+I've successfully implemented the ability to log in using either username or email.
+Here's what was changed:

+1. Updated Login Form
+Changed the form label from "Username:" to "Username/Email:" in the login template Added proper translation markers for multilanguage support
+2. Modified Authentication Logic
+Updated the login route in auth.py to check for matches in both username and email fields The SQL query now uses WHERE username = ?
+OR email = ? to allow either type of credential Updated the error message to reflect the new login options Fixed the import for the translation function to use from flask_babel import gettext as _
+3. Updated Client-Side Validation
+Modified the JavaScript validation in auth.js to use a more appropriate variable name The validation still ensures both fields are filled before submission
+4. Added Multilanguage Support
+Added translations for "Username/Email:" and the updated error message in:
+Spanish: "Usuario/Email:" and "Usuario/email o contraseña inválidos."
+Portuguese: "Usuário/Email:" and "Usuário/email ou senha inválidos."
+Italian: "Nome utente/Email:" and "Nome utente/email o password non validi."

 - improve the create story form, we need to limit input chars on title and Main Characters  to 40. lets create a random button on the very top to fill entire form with 8 random, pre-created and defined inside config.ini under [App] example_stories It should be able to populate all fields!
 Multilanguage Support Implementation Complete